KasselHand/Work-Alike/README.md

      This model of the Kassel Hand has edited interior components that deviate from the form of the original artifact so they can function closer to the original metal material of the artifact.
 It's a durable version that can be used to do activities.
-Below is a readme file containing General Print settings, a file naming convention for our repository, and helpful links to the assembly videos on YouTube.
+If you have questions about this repository's purpose or are unsure of how to start the printing process, head back to this model's webpage and check out the section underneath the links to the repository files titled, "New to Printing?"
 Happy printing!

     1.)
 Print Settings for Work-Alike

-    a) link to GCode

-    b) General Print Settings
+    a) General Print Settings
         I.) We used an Anycubic Kobra 3 with the Anycubic Slicer.
        II.)
 2 Vertical Shells, 4 Horizontal Shells with a minimum thickness of 0.6mm.
       III.)
 15% infill density, grid pattern